-As a person who enjoys trying new things, Tu Jin knew at that moment that he had to be part of this enterprise as opportunity does not come knocking twice.
+As a person who enjoys trying new things, Tu Jin knew at that moment that he had to be part of this enterprise as an opportunity does not come knocking twice.
 Since he first joined, Tu Jin has taken on multiple business roles within the start-up, including finance and business strategy.
 He is currently the Growth lead who focuses on acquiring and retaining customers, as well as corporate partnerships.
-He speaks to Outside In about his start-up journey.
+He speaks to Outside-In about his start-up journey.

 Since I first joined Nic and his team in Outside, my job title changed quite a few times from finance to business strategy and then to business strategy and partnerships.
 In a start-up world especially early stage, it is hard to have a fixed role and responsibility but what I can say is that my responsibilities mainly revolve around Outside’s business functions.